m-labs/artiq/doc/manual/installing.rst

 The conda package contains pre-built binaries that you can directly flash to your board.
 But you can also :ref:`install from sources <install-from-sources>`.

-.. note:: Only the linux-64 conda package contains the FPGA/BIOS/runtime pre-built binaries.
+.. note:: Only the linux-64 and linux-32 conda packages contain the FPGA/BIOS/runtime pre-built binaries.

 Installing using conda
 ----------------------